 From Jeff Dorman: ‘I started raising hogs in 1983 and bought some of the first RO feeders from Osborne.
 Don’t know what year that was but a lot of them are the originals and are still on the farm.
 Then I moved into the nursery feeders and used them for close to 30 years probably.

 The first thing we noticed when I put them in there with the Fast-Start was that the feed was always there, especially the first pallets.
 So the pigs come in and they’re averaging about 13 pounds and I sort them down.
-The smaller group is around 10 pounds, some are up to 15 pounds but averaging around 13 pounds.
-When we first started, we put the bigger ones on (the new pig feeder) and the next week we put the smaller pigs on.
+The smaller group is around 10 pounds, some are up to 15 pounds but average around 13 pounds.
+When we first started, we put the bigger ones on (the new pig feeder), and the next week we put the smaller pigs on.
 There was no problem with the smaller pigs getting started on these feeders.
 They did just like we wanted them to.
 The first pellets lasted about 3 to 5 days and then I switch to another pellet that goes for another four or five days, so then it’s grind and mix.
-In that time-frame, from about 10 to 14 days, is when I noticed that they’ll switch from being gravity fed to start moving that mechanical wheel.
+In that time frame, from about 10 to 14 days, is when I noticed that they’ll switch from being gravity fed to start moving that mechanical wheel.
 Within about two weeks, they’re spinning that wheel.
-I’ve watched it 10 days up to about two weeks and they are moving the wheel with ease.
+I’ve watched it for 10 days up to about two weeks and they are moving the wheel with ease.
 Once they’ve spun the wheel, then there’s no problem with them having access to feed.
 There is always feed in the trough at that point.’